Heterogeneous message passing for heterogeneous networks: Heterogeneous message passing

 \subsection{General approach}

 In the NMP approach of~\cite{cantwell2019message} one chooses a single value of $r$.
 Using the neighborhoods, and specific to the problem at hand, one derives a set of MP equations of the form

-where $\bm{x}_{i \leftarrow N_i^r}$ is the vector of $x_{i \leftarrow j}$ for $j \in N_i^r$, and $\Phi_i$ and $\Phi_{i \leftarrow j}$ are problem-specific message-passing functions.
-A MP algorithm consists of iterating this set of equations until they converge to a fixed point.
+where $\bm{H}_{i \leftarrow N_i^r}$ is the vector of $H_{i \leftarrow j}$ for $j \in N_i^r$, and $\Phi_i$ and $\Phi_{i \leftarrow j}$ are problem-specific MP functions.
+A MP algorithm consists of initializing the variables (e.g., at random) and then iterating this set of equations until they converge to a fixed point.
+In general, convergence may not be mathematically guaranteed; necessary and sufficient conditions for convergence are unclear, but this does not appear to be a significant problem in practice \cite{weiss2000correctness, zivan2020beyond}.
 When setting $r=0$, these equations reduce to the conventional MP ones.
 Increasing $r$ should increase the accuracy of the approach, but potentially with a considerable increase of the computational cost.

 As discussed, in a heterogeneous network there may be competing considerations on how to appropriately set the value of $r$.
 For example, in a sparse network with a high density of short cycles, we are likely to require $r \geq 1$ for an accurate approximation.
 On the other hand, heterogeneous degree distributions may even increase the cost to solving the traditional MP equations.
 Further increasing the complexity of the equations to be solved by increasing $r$ may simply be untenable.
 How should one proceed?